Pinoy Travel: How to Get a US Visa from the Philippines

 These documents are one of the many factors that a consular officer will consider during your interview.
 Depending on your purpose, other documents might be needed.

 Visa applicants are required to pay a non-refundable, non-transferable Machine Readable Visa (MRV) application fee.
 This could be paid at any BPI branch (print the applicable U.S. visa application deposit slip) or online through Bancnet.
-The business/tourist visa application fee is USD$ 160.

 Take note that there should be a unique deposit slip for each transaction (Do not pay in lump sum if you would be going with a group) and expired slips would not be honored by the bank.
 Furthermore, save your receipt after payment because it is needed for scheduling your interview.